unmannedlab/Colosseum/docs/orbit.md

 ![image](images/orbit.png)

 The core of the algorithm is not that complicated.
 At each point on the circle, we look ahead by a small delta in degrees, called the `lookahead_angle`, where that angle is computed based on our desired velocity.
 We then find that lookahead point on the circle using sin/cosine and make that our "target point".
-Calculating the velocity then is easy, just subtract our current position from that point and feed that into the AirSim method `moveByVelocityZ`.
+Calculating the velocity then is easy, just subtract our current position from that point and feed that into the Colosseum method `moveByVelocityZ`.